We may earn affiliate commissions for the recommended products. Learn more.

 Knowledge bases and email support

 Proton Mail offers direct email support, even for free users.
 Free accounts supposedly have “limited support,” meaning longer wait times can probably be expected, but it’s better than nothing.
-It also has a larger Subreddit, as well as a knowledge base that is much easier to search and navigate.
+It also has a large subreddit, as well as a knowledge base that is much easier to search and navigate.

 Verdict

-Both Tutanota and Proton Mail are excellent mail applications, but Proton Mail stood out in many categories – security, pricing, storage, attachments, and ease of use.
-Where Proton Mail really outshines Tutanota is customer support, which matters more than people sometimes give credit for.
+Both Tutanota and Proton Mail are excellent mail applications, but Proton Mail stood out slightly more, with security, features, and ease or use.

 FAQ